joshaeros001-coder/habermas_machine/ONE_PAGE_STORY.md

 ## From Theory to Code to Results

 Jürgen Habermas argued in 1981 that rational discourse could produce genuine consensus when people participate equally and reason in good faith.
-The Habermas Machine operationalizes that theory.
-Your results showed it in action: five diverse opinions about SSRIs became a nuanced consensus statement, then critiques refined it further into something richer that addressed concerns about timelines, drug interactions, and alternative options.
+The Habermas Machine operationalizes that theory. our results showed it in action: five diverse opinions about SSRIs became a nuanced consensus statement, then critiques refined it further into something richer that addressed concerns about timelines, drug interactions, and alternative options.
 The system didn't pick a winner—it synthesized a collective understanding.

 ## What We Built Together